 Paul Smith is a solicitor and risk consultant who works alongside some 20 lawyers across the Travelers claim, risk and underwriting teams.
 He helps law firms to identify and avoid professional indemnity insurance risks.

-Here he explains some common errors in residential conveyancing and how to avoid them
+Here he explains some common errors in residential conveyancing and how to avoid them.
+(Updated 15 February 2023)

 For law firms, residential conveyancing generates more negligence claims than any other work area.

 This article highlights some of the more common issues at this point in time, and how your firm can reduce the risk of a claim.
 At the end of it is a review of recent trends, showing what types of claims are increasing and decreasing.

 Conveyancing can be stressful at the best of times, and particularly if clients are: